ericrieper/maxdeskstreamer/README.md

 * You can keep settings by clicking `Store Settings` and recall them with `Reset`.
 To save them for next time the patch is run, click `Store Settings` and then save the patch.

 ##Client Instructions
-* Set incoming IP address or leave as "ALL"
+* Set incoming IP address or leave as "ANY"
 * Set incoming Port Number
 * Set `servername` for Syphon server- It will show up as "Max - [servername]' in your Syphon client.